Sukhamjot-Singh/Amazing-Bricks-Game/README.md

 Introduction:

-Thsi JAVASCRIPT Project(Game) is based on using the Canvas framework.
+This JAVASCRIPT Project(Game) is based on using the Canvas framework.

 Problem Description: